suurjaak/dblite/README.md

     tx.commit()  # Commits uncommitted actions
     tx.insert("test", val="will be rolled back")
     tx.rollback()  # Rolls back uncommitted actions
-    tx.insert("test", val="will roll back automatically: no autocommit")
+    tx.insert("test", val="will be rolled back automatically by Transaction")
 ```

 Queries directly on the Database object use autocommit mode.